athiwatp/spike-dashboard-nuxt-vuetify/README.md

 _Exploring Middleware functionalities._

 ## Step 5 - Views
-_Design fullyfeatured pages for a Admin Panel._
+_Design full-featured pages for a Admin Panel._

 ## Step 6 - Authorization
 _Using authorirazion to limitate user access._